lueschem/edi-ci-public/README.md

 Continuous integration for edi project configurations based on GitHub actions.

-Currently edi-ci is capable of
+Currently, edi-ci is capable of

 - building OS images based on an edi project configuration
 - dispatching the OS images to embedded devices